delight-im/Knowledge/Psychology.md

 ## Motivation

  * "Work finally begins when the fear of doing nothing exceeds the fear of doing it badly."
 (Alain de Botton)
+ * "If your job is to eat a frog, eat it first thing in the morning, and if your job is to eat two frogs, eat the big one first."
+(Mark Twain)
+ * "No one 'builds a house'.
+They lay one brick again and again and the end result is a house.
+Procrastinators are great visionaries -- they love to fantasize about the beautiful mansion they will one day have built -- but what they need to be are gritty construction workers, who methodically lay one brick after the other, day after day, without giving up, until a house is built."
+(Tim Urban)
+ * "But the best thing [to fight procrastination] is to recognize that you don't have to be in the mood to do a certain task -- just ignore how you feel and get started."
+(Ana Swanson)
+ *

 ## Social psychology